 Each theft crime also has different elements that a prosecutor must prove in order to convict you of that particular crime.
-For this reason, if you are facing any type of theft crime charges, it is important that you have an experienced Fairfax theft lawyer who is familiar with the different types of theft under Virginia law.
-Learn about other criminal charges in Fairfax here.
+For this reason, it may be in your best interests to contact an experienced Fairfax theft lawyer if you are facing these types of charges.

 Theft crimes can vary from relatively minor to extremely serious.
 However, even if you are facing petty larceny charges, you always want to avoid having any criminal convictions on your record.
 Criminal convictions may have many adverse effects on your life, including more severe penalties if you ever get charged with another crime in the future.

 For this reason, you want to avoid wrongful conviction at all costs, and an experienced theft defense attorney can help you do so.

 Additionally, even if you decided to plead guilty to a theft offense, an experienced Fairfax theft lawyer will know how to negotiate with prosecutors and refute evidence in order to get you the most lenient sentence possible in your case.